thoughtspot/rest-api-sdk/TS_GENERIC_LIB/doc/controllers/group.md

 # Add Groups to Group

 To programmatically add existing groups to a group, use API endpoint.
 When you assign groups to a group, the group inherits the privileges assigned to those groups.
 At least one of id or name of group is required.
-When both are given user id will be considered.
+When both are given,then user id will be considered.

 ```ts
 async addGroupsToGroup(